 i) For compliance with internal policies and procedures, including audit, accounting, risk management and record keeping;

-g) For carrying out research and statistical analysis, including development of new products and services or evaluation and improvement of our existing products and
+g) For carrying out research and statistical analysis, including the development of new products and services or evaluation and improvement of our existing products and products and services;

 2.3.4 Where we have your consent

-a) To develop and carry out marketing activities such as informing you of our or of any member of our group latest activities, activations and promotions;
+a) To develop and carry out marketing activities such as informing you of our or of any member of our group’s latest activities, activations and promotions;

 b) To study how our customers use products and services from us and other members of our group;